sanjana091001/amfoss-tasks/README.md

 | 14 | Bandit | Task-14 was an additional task and that was to reach till level 10 in Bandit.
 Bandit: http://overthewire.org/wargames/bandit/ I have provided all the passwords I found out till Level-10.
 (I could do only till Lev-12) |

+A little bit about myself:

+I am Sanjana and I come from Ernakulam, Kerala.
+I joined Amrita because I've heard very positive responses from seniors and other alumni members.
+Also, I've heard that the mentorship and guidance offered by FOSS@amrita is one of a kind and I really wish to be a part of it.